Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 - Only one idea per page – both in the words and the pictures

-I would suggest avoiding books based on TV or movie characters to begin with.
-Although many kids are drawn to these characters, even the Level 1 books in most of these tend to have far too much going on in both the pictures and the text, leading to confusion.
-They are excellent for a little later on when your child already has some rudimentary reading skills, but almost none of these are suitable for a first reader.
+Avoid books based on TV or movie characters to begin with.
+Although many children are drawn to these characters, even the Level 1 books in most of these tend to have far too much going on in both the pictures and the text, leading to confusion.
+These books are excellent for a little later on when your child already has some rudimentary reading skills, but almost none of these are suitable for a first reader.
 You can certainly continue to read these harder books yourself to your child, or let him or her know the good news that they will be able to read these themselves a little later on.

 - Firstly, inform the child he or she will be learning how to read.
 Make this be special and exciting!
 Even if your child doesn’t really understand the full significance of what you’re saying, your tone of voice and body language should make it clear this is a fun thing.
 Say something along the lines of "This is an exciting time!
 You are old enough to learn how to read now.
 As a special treat, I will teach you how!"